Utah Filmmaker Showcase

 Separated behind enemy lines during World War II, a young American paratrooper battles enemy forces and his own war-scarred psyche to find his way back to safety.

-A discussion and Q&A with filmmakers to follow after the screening.
+A moderated discussion and Q&A with filmmakers to follow after the screening.
 Read more about the filmmakers and our moderator below.

 Brexten Bezzant